 This guide explains how to enable test ads in your ads integration.
-It is important to enable test ads during development so that you can click on them without charging Google advertisers.
+It's important to enable test ads during development so that you can click on them without charging Google advertisers.
 If you click on too many ads without being in test mode, you risk your account being flagged for invalid activity.

 There are two ways to get test ads:

 The quickest way to enable testing is to use Google-provided test ad units.
 These ad units are not associated with your AdMob account, so there's no risk of your account generating invalid traffic when using these ad units.
 Here are sample ad units that point to specific test creatives for each format:

 |Ad format||Sample ad unit ID|